brikis98/yevgeniy-brikman-homepage/_posts/2024-11-09-generations.md

 ## Individualism vs collectivism

 Each progressive generation in the US has shifted more and more from collectivism to individualism.
-This is largely made possible through technology: in the past, you had to rely on collectivism to survive, but now, we live in a land of plenty, and individualism is more more possible.
+This is largely made possible through technology: in the past, you had to rely on collectivism to survive, but now, we live in a land of plenty, and individualism is more possible.
 This has many advantages and drawbacks.

 Example advantages of individualism: a more just society that is more accepting of individual diversity, including race, gender, sexuality, and so on; more opportunity for individuals to pursue self-fulfilment.